mauri870/linux-insides/Booting/README.md

 # Kernel Boot Process

-This chapter describes the linux kernel boot process.
+Este capítulo descreve o processo de boot do kernel Linux.
 Here you will see a couple of posts which describes the full cycle of the kernel loading process:

 * [From the bootloader to kernel](linux-bootstrap-1.md) - describes all stages from turning on the computer to running the first instruction of the kernel.